We know teachers shouldn’t have to work a second job. But let’s face it—who couldn’t use some additional funds?

-16. Clean houses, weed, mow lawns, and do handy work.
+23. Weed, mow lawns, and do handy work.

 If you can do any of the above, you can quickly put up a Craigslist ad for free.
-You can also use a nifty service called TaskRabbit!
-If you’re a little unsure about putting up a Craigslist ad, just remember that you don’t have to say “yes” to anyone.
+You can also use nifty services like Lawn Guru(think of it as the Uber of mowing lawms).
+You can also try Handy or Task Rabbit.
+If you’re a little unsure about putting up a Craigslist ad, just remember that you don’t have to say yes to anyone.
 Carefully screen people first.

-17. Check out a temp agency.
+24. Check out a temp agency.

 If you truly have nothing to do and you’re looking for a little work, go into a local temp agency for a seasonal gig.
 It’s a low-risk option for making some extra money.

 You can be a part-time real estate agent, taking on just a few houses or clients at a time.
 Plus, if you’re a teacher who has summers off, this is the perfect job for you because that’s the height of home-buying season.

 26. Sign up to teach an after-school program.

 Teaching hobbies is a trend that many companies have turned into a business.
 You can sign on with a franchise like Musik Garten.
 (There are also cooking, drama, and science franchises that vary by state.)
 But consider starting your own, too.
 It would be more profitable, and you can offer your classes or programs to schools, libraries, and community centers.

 Coffee shops are open early, and that 4 am to 7 am slot isn’t always easy to fill.
 If you’re up for a challenge and want to take on an early shift, check with your local coffee shops and give it a try.
 The free coffee you’ll get will be a nice perk, too!